lewisHome/p5_vehicle_detection/writeup_template.md

 In section 16 I define a sliding windows search function.
 The function first looks at small windows around the middle of the image.
 It the loops to look at increasingly large windows in the lower half of the image.
 This is to account for the fact that cars are on the bottom half of the image and cars which are closer appear larger.

-There is an overlap of 75% between windows.
+I intially started with a window overlap of 75%.
+I found that incrementally increasing this slowed down the pipeline but increased the reliability of the classifier.
+In the end I used an overlap of 85%.
+This results in a large number fo detections for each car and so allows me to use a larger filter later in the pipeline to remove false positives.

 ![WindowImage](examples/bboxes.jpg)
 ### Show some examples of test images to demonstrate how your pipeline is working.
 How did you optimize the performance of your classifier?

 To remove false positives from my detections I apply a heatmap to each image classified.
 A heatmap is a function which only draws bounding boxes in areas where multiple detections exist.

-To further smooth my detections when applying the pipeline to a video I created a data class in section 23 which stores the heatmap for the last 10 frames.
+When applying the pipeline to a video I created a data class in section 23 which stores the heatmap for the last 30 frames and a bounding box is only drawn if over 40 detections exist in all of the 30 frames.

 ### Video